 7 Tips for Chasing Perfect Fall Colours in Ontario

-The Canadian province of Ontario may be lacking snow capped mountains, sandy oceanfronts, tall grass prairies or arid deserts, but one thing that all western provinces are envious about is the Ontario's iconic fall colours.
-Mild temperatures and not too much rain make the leaf peeping season last longer than anywhere else in the country.
+The Canadian province of Ontario may be lacking snow-capped mountains, sandy oceanfronts, tall grass prairies or arid deserts, but one thing that all western provinces are envious of is Ontario's iconic fall colours.
+Mild temperatures and not too much rain make the leaf-peeping season last longer than anywhere else in the country.
 With most of the foliage fallen down by now, I do realize that the tips I'm about to share will probably make more sense around mid-September - early October next year.
 But who said we can't start preparing for the next season now?
 Plus, as an added bonus, that's an opportunity to enjoy some pictures and bring good memories from this past season.

 1. Check Ontario Parks Fall Colour Report.